 Creating a waist isn’t necessary if you want a bohemian vibe like we often see from brands such as Doen and Zara.

 However, if you want to create shape with a billowy top, tucking is a must!
 You could even tuck and belt to further accentuate the waist.

-That being said, many puff sleeve tops and dresses come in at the waist (like the fitted bodice of my blouse and the smocking on this dress) so that you don’t need to worry about creating one yourself!
+That being said, many puff sleeve tops and dresses come in at the waist (like the fitted bodice of my blouse and the smocking on this dress and this dress) so you don’t need to worry about creating one yourself!

 4. Draw the Eyes Vertical

-Puff sleeves draw the eyes left to right, so we want to draw the eyes vertical to create a lengthening effect.
+Puff sleeves draw the eyes left to right, so we want to draw the eyes vertically to create a lengthening effect.

 Any point of interest that tells the eyes to travel up and down will work!
 In my outfit, the blue shoes and kick crop hem detail draw the eyes downward.
 Other options for my look could’ve been a headband (up), pointed toe pumps (down), and an asymmetrical skirt (down).

 5. Forego the Jacket